Foreign Body in the Ear: Symptoms and Causes

 - Find a local Ear, Nose, & Throat Doctor in your town

-How common is this problem, and is it serious?
+How common is this foreign body in the ear problem, and is it serious?

-What types of items get stuck in the ear (causes)?
+What types of objects get stuck in the ear (causes)?

 Most objects that get stuck in the ear canal are placed there by the person themselves.
 Children who are curious about their bodies and interesting objects, are the group most often has this problem (children aged 9 months to 8 years).